 There is a small notch above each female terminal.
 Probe each terminal with the "T" pin through the notch.
+Do not insert any object other than the same type male terminal

-Do not insert any object other than the same type male terminal into female terminal.
+Do not insert any object other than the same type male termina into female terminal.